Measuring Uncertainty

 $$ \text{surprisal} = \log\left(\frac{1}{p}\right) = -\log(p) $$

-We can use any base, but I will use base 2 for this article.
+We can use any base, but as a software engineer I prefer base 2.

 Advantages of Logs